Image Credit: divedog/Shutterstock.com

 A submersible developed in 1964 by the U.S. Navy called Alvin was one of the first of its kind with the ability to go to a depth of 14,800 feet for up to 10 hours.
 More recently Director James Cameron received much publicity for a submersible he helped to build called the Deepsea Challenger that went down the Mariana Trench at a depth of 10.9 kilometers.

-Some of what drives divers is sheer curiosity, but often there is a desire for rare earth elements.
+Some of what drives divers are sheer curiosity, but often there is a desire for rare earth elements.
 Broadly defined remote operated vehicles, or ROVs, operate either through continuous line bucket systems (CLB) or hydraulic suction systems for sample collection.
 In the bucket system, a conveyor belt pulls up gunk; in the hydraulic suction system one pipe pulls mud up and another transfers it back down.

 The average Jason dive lasts one to two days, although operators have kept it down for as long as seven days, especially in several locations with hydrothermal vents within the Indian, Atlantic and Pacific Oceans where the earth’s magma heats seawater so that precious minerals leach out of rock and then solidify with colder incoming water flows.

 With ocean technology becoming more commonplace, understandably, people seek to usurp what they can, for example, the Canadian company called Nautilus Minerals.
-The Papua New Guinean government granted it a 20-year lease to mine offshore for up to one mile beneath the surface for high-grade copper, gold, zinc and silver.
+The Papua New Guinean government granted it a 20-year lease to mine offshore for up to one mile beneath the surface for high-grade copper, gold, zinc, and silver.
 Similarly, the Indian government is spending money to mine nickel, copper, cobalt in the Central Indian Basin and to build a rare earth mineral processing plant and an exploration ship.

 Countries thus regulate some of the mining.
 Also, international groups exist with the International Seabed Authority being a regulator of the sea floor across international waters.